marsfoundation/xchain-ssr-oracle/README.md

 ### Forwarders + Receivers

 These are bridge-specific messaging contracts.
 Forwarders permissionlessly relay `pot` data.
 Receivers decode this message and forward it to the `DSRAuthOracle`.
+Please note that receivers are generic and part of the `xchain-helpers` repository.

 ## Supported Chains

  * Optimism
  * Base
+ * Aribitrum One
  * Gnosis Chain

 ## Deployment Instructions

 Run `make deploy-XXX` where XXX is one of the supported networks.
 Be sure to have the `ETH_FROM` environment variable set to the deployer address as well as the relevant environment variables set for RPCs and contract verification.
 You can see contract verification api key names in `foundry.toml`.

-## Deployments
+## Legacy Deployments

 ### Optimism